CRogers/should-not-typecheck/README.md

 ## Example (hspec)

 The secret sauce is the [Deferred Type Errors GHC extension](https://downloads.haskell.org/~ghc/7.10.1/docs/html/users_guide/defer-type-errors.html).
-This allows you to write a non-typechecking expression which will throw an exception at run time (rather than erroring out at compile time). `shouldNotTypecheck` tries to catch that exception and fails the test if no deferred type error is caught.
+This allows you to write a ill-typed expression which will throw an exception at run time (rather than erroring out at compile time). `shouldNotTypecheck` tries to catch that exception and fails the test if no deferred type error is caught.

 ```haskell
 {-# OPTIONS_GHC -fdefer-type-errors #-} -- Very important!